Rak-r/Game_Theory/README.md

 This repository explores the operations with Game Theory for decision making.
-I have been research about different ways to integrate sequential games for decision making into robotics.
+I have been researching about different ways to integrate sequential games for decision making into robotics.

 # Integrating ROS2 and Gambit